Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings

 Masked Diffusion Models (MDMs) generate discrete data by iteratively replacing masked tokens with predicted unmasked ones.
-They have recently achieved strong results across diverse domains, including text generation \citep{austin2021structured,lou2023discrete,nie2024scaling,nie2025large,loudiscrete,gong2024scaling,deschenaux2024beyond,sahoo2025diffusion,shi2024simplified,arriola2025block}, image synthesis \citep{chang2022maskgit,chang2023muse,hu2024mask,bai2024meissonic,patil2024amused,issenhuth2021edibert,kim2025democratizing,weber2024maskbit}, and multi-modal understanding and generation~\citep{hu2022unified,li2024dual,xie2024show,wang2024dplm,yang2025mmada,you2025llada,yu2025dimple,li2025lavida,wang2025fudoki,shi2025muddit}.
+They have recently achieved strong results across diverse domains, including text generation \citep{austin2021structured,lou2023discrete,nie2024scaling,nie2025large,loudiscrete,gong2024scaling,deschenaux2024beyond,sahoo2025diffusion,shi2024simplified,arriola2025block}, image synthesis \citep{chang2022maskgit,gu2022vector,chang2023muse,hu2024mask,bai2024meissonic,patil2024amused,issenhuth2021edibert,kim2025democratizing,weber2024maskbit}, and multi-modal understanding and generation~\citep{hu2022unified,li2024dual,xie2024show,wang2024dplm,yang2025mmada,you2025llada,yu2025dimple,li2025lavida,wang2025fudoki,shi2025muddit}.
 Building on this success, recent work has demonstrated that these multi-step procedures can be distilled into one-step processes, substantially accelerating inference and reducing computational cost while maintaining competitive quality~\citep{zhu2025di,sahoo2025diffusion,yoo2025redi}.

-Despite their remarkable performance, current one-step discrete generators face two fundamental limitations: First, they inherit \emph{modeling errors} from the teacher: distillation typically assumes the teacher perfectly captures the target data distribution, \xwc{therefore} any mismatch tends to \yzc{transmit} to the student~\citep{zhou2024adversarial,luo2023diff,yin2024one}.
-Second, their discrete token outputs block gradient flow, preventing the application of \xwc{various} key \yzc{refinement} techniques such as GAN training \citep{yin2024improved,zhou2024adversarial}, differentiable reward fune-tuning \citep{luo2024diff,luo2024david}, and Test-Time Embedding Optimization (TTEO) \citep{eyring2024reno}.
+Despite their remarkable performance, current one-step discrete generators face two fundamental limitations: {First, they inherit both \emph{modeling} and \emph{alignment} errors from the teacher: imperfections in the teacher's generative modeling and the under-alignment of the pre-trained teacher prior to reward fine-tuning, both error types of teacher are transmitted to the student during data-free distillation~\citep{zhou2024adversarial,luo2023diff,yin2024one}.} Second, their discrete token outputs block gradient flow, preventing the application of \xwc{various} key \yzc{refinement} techniques such as GAN training \citep{yin2024improved,zhou2024adversarial}, differentiable reward fune-tuning \citep{luo2024diff,luo2024david}, and Test-Time Embedding Optimization (TTEO) \citep{eyring2024reno}.
 As a result, current distilled MDM generators have limited flexibility to leverage external knowledge, or incorporate user preferences to better align with downstream objectives.